Psalm 68:32 is one of the 120 Old Testament verses that

 songs of praise to God makes me think of those surprise "flash concerts" that choirs sometimes

-give in public places (example).
+give in public places (example of flash concert).

 As I envision a global "flash concert" of praise to the Lord, I mentally unpack what Psalm